denten-bin/prosecheck/README.md

 [2]: http://en.flossmanuals.net/command-line/index/

 `prosecheck` does not seek to be authoritative or complete.
-Rather it targets sane defaults and reasonable coverage to help authors write better prose.
+Rather it targets sane defaults and reasonable coverage to help authors polish their prose.

 ## Roadmap